mkm29/ai-on-the-edge/README.md

 ### Traefik

 Consult this [guide](traefik.md) for various Traefik configuration items.

+### cert-manager

+Tutorial to follow.

+#### lets-encrypt

+Tutorial to follow.

+### Kube Media Server

+See [guide](media-server.md) on setting up a completely automated media server on K3s, using Sonarr, Radarr, Jackett, Transmission, OpenVPN and Plex.